TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 514,713 videos
+* Total videos: 536,939 videos
-* Total videos found that match keywords: 35,746 videos
+* Total videos found that match keywords: 38,130 videos
+  * Total unprocessed videos: 334 videos
-* Total videos found that are processed and marked: 3,507 videos
+* Total videos found that are processed and marked: 3,394 videos
-  * Information Collection: 2,358 videos
+  * Information Collection: 2,244 videos
   * Non-Giftcard Robux Giveaways: 959 videos
-  * Other: 155 videos
+  * Other: 154 videos
-  * Phishing: 35 videos
+  * Phishing: 37 videos

 ### No Videos Found
 The following channels had nothing appear with manual searching.
 Videos may exist, but were not found.